icegoat9/ssp8ee/README.md

 * The P8 @URL format or Sheets UI could change at any time, breaking this
   * At least I'm not trying to write a PICO-8 interpreter or emulator, which would break every time there's an update to PICO8-- this is just translating the code to a string PICO-8 itself will unpack and interpret.

-* I intended to support the extended PICO8 character set (e.g. symbols from 128 and up: cat face, button arrows, hiragana, and so on) with a lookup table, but various aspects of my formulas break on double-width characters.
-It's certainly solvable, but given that it would be difficult to enter these extended characters in the first place (as they're not on the default mobile soft keyboard), I decided not to support them for now.
+* I intended to support the extended PICO8 character set (e.g. symbols from 128 and up: cat face, arrows, hiragana, and so on) with a lookup table, but my initial formula approach breaks on double-width characters.
+It's certainly solvable, but given that it would be difficult to enter these extended characters in the first place (as they're not on the default mobile soft keyboard), I decided not to try to support them for now.
 This would be a bigger limitation if this were a tool for editing existing carts-- but given the size limitations it's mostly for blank page prototyping where it's easy enough to write `btnp(1)` instead of `btnp(⬅️)`.

 * Phone keyboard autocorrect / autocomplete can make some undesired swaps that require manual fixing (I only use this occasionally so haven't resorted to disabling autocomplete).
 For example, on my device it sometimes replaces two dashes (the comment prefix) with an emdash (unrecognized character).
 I've considered adding a custom search-and-replace pass on the code to reverse things like that where intent is clear, but it's low priority.